kapilpatil02/practisegit/README.md

-## I am Practising the Python here
+## I am Practising the Python here and learning about the git and github.